Boeing 737: 737 MAX 7

 The 737 MAX 7, a shortened variant of the MAX 8, was originally based on the 737-700, flying 1,000 nmi farther and accommodating two more seat rows at 18% lower fuel costs per seat.
 The redesign uses the 737-8 wing and landing gear; a pair of over-wing exits rather than the single-door configuration; a 46 in aft fuselage and a 30 in longer forward fuselage; structural re-gauging and strengthening; and systems and interior modifications to accommodate the longer length.
-Entry into service with launch operator Southwest Airlines was expected in January 2019, but the airline deferred these orders until 2023–2024.
-The 737 MAX 7 replaced the 737-700 and was predicted to carry 12 more passengers and fly 400 nmi farther than Airbus A319neo with 7% lower operating costs per seat.
+Entry into service with launch operator Southwest Airlines was originally expected in January 2019, but certification delays have pushed this back, with Boeing CEO David Calhoun saying certification was possible in the first half of 2025.
+The 737 MAX 7 replaced the 737-700 and was predicted to carry 12 more passengers and fly 400 nmi farther than the competing Airbus A319neo with 7% lower operating costs per seat.

 737 MAX 8

-The MAX 8, the first variant of the 737 MAX, has a longer fuselage than the MAX 7.
+The 737 MAX 8, the first variant of the 737 MAX, has a longer fuselage than the MAX 7.
 On July 23, 2013, Boeing completed the firm configuration for the 737 MAX 8.
 Its first commercial flight was operated by Malindo Air on May 22, 2017.
 The MAX 8 replaced the 737-800 and competed with the A320neo.

 The 737 MAX 200, a high-density version of the 737 MAX 8, was launched in September 2014 and named for seating for up to 200 passengers in a single-class layout with slimline seats requiring an extra pair of exit doors.
 The MAX 200 would be 20% more cost-efficient per seat, including 5% lower operating costs than the MAX 8 and would be the most efficient narrow-body on the market when entering service.
 In mid-November 2018, the first MAX 200 of the 135 ordered by Ryanair rolled out, in a 197-seat configuration.
 It was first flown from Renton on January 13, 2019, and was due to enter service in April 2019.